 Four months later, he was taken by special convoy from the punishment isolation cell to Zhytomyr where, on 27 January 1975 at the end of his sentence, he was released.

 He returned to his native village of Rohachiv.
 On 11 June 1976, he was arrested while on his way to Volyn, and taken to the Zhytomyr Police Department.
 There he was beaten in an attempt to extract a ‘confession’.
-They told him that somebody called Radchuk had been arrested and was saying that Babych had been his accomplice in stealing weapons from the military training room (in fact Radchuk had been arrested 6 hours later than Babych).
+They told him that somebody called Radchuk had been arrested and was saying that Babych had been his accomplice in stealing weapons (in fact Radchuk had been arrested 6 hours later than Babych).
 In order to avoid them searching his home (where he had a copy of “Khronika tekushchykh sobytiy” [“Chronicle of Current Events”] (CCE) for which he risked a sentence of 10 years deprivation of liberty and five years exile), he agreed to give evidence, counting on a short sentence.
 A search was carried out anyway, and “CCE” discovered.
 The find was recorded in a separate case record however they did not charge him under Article 62 (“Anti-Soviet agitation and propaganda”).
 Babych was sentenced to 15 years imprisonment: 5 years in prison, and 10 years special regime labour camp under Article 223 (theft of weapons).

 From September 1976 he served the prison sentence in the Vinnytsa Prison.
 After 3 years, with the help of the deputy political education officer, he was moved to a special regime camp in Berdychev, then after 4 months he was transferred to camp No. 60 (Luhansk region), and then to camp No. 96 (Horodyshche, Rivne region).
 These moves were connected with planned escapes.
 In Horodyshche the district court (in actual fact, the KGB) moved Babych to Vinnytsa Prison for three years.